Jbleezy/BO2-Reimagined/README.md

 * Powerups dropped within the bus are linked to the bus
 * Players can sprint and go prone on the bus
 * Bus wallbuy trigger functions the same as other wallbuy triggers
+* Players can be revived in the fog easier
 * Lava in starting area activates after the power is on
 * Lava destroys grenades instantly
 * Decreased brightness at Power Station